TRANSFER, CURRENT and NON-DEGREE STUDENTS

 - Having completed at least 3 years of Foreign Language (in the same language) in high school with a grade of "C" or better in the final course.
 Students wishing to request that the requirement be waived on this basis must submit a written petition to CASL Advising, 1039 CB, or

-- Transferring the equivalent of 8 semester hours of a beginning language sequence from another institution.
+- Transferring the equivalent of 8 credit hours of a language sequence from another institution.

 Those students who wish to meet the CASL Foreign Language requirement based on study or experience other than that outlined above may do so by: